ubiquityvx/json-refs/README.md

 resolveRefsExtended(obj: any[] | object, options?: JsonRefsOptions, processChildren?: boolean): Promise<ResolvedRefsResults>;
 ```

-It lets us use `#ref` tags in a json documen similar to how they work with json-schema.
+It lets us use `#ref` tags in a json document similar to how they work with json-schema.

+I also made some modifications that it can run either in the browser or in node.
+The node-only version has its own branch.

 ## Documentation